Hamzaherts/Hertsproject/Obstacle-Avoiding-Robot-main/README.md

 ## Acknowledgments

-We would like to acknowledge the following resources for their valuable support and inspiration during the development of this project:
+I would like to acknowledge the following resources for their valuable support and inspiration during the development of this project:

 - **[Arduino IDE](https://www.arduino.cc/en/software)**:  An open-source integrated development environment (IDE) used for programming Arduino boards.

 ## Contributing

 Contributions to this project are welcome.
 If you have any ideas, suggestions, or improvements, please submit a pull request or open an issue in this repository.
-We appreciate your feedback and support.I saw that normal GiThubs had a read me file, so I made a fancy one myself.
+I saw that normal GitHubs had a read me file, so I made a fancy one myself.